DataDog/dd-trace-dotnet/docs/development/CI/RunSmokeTestsLocally.md

 docker-compose build --build-arg DOTNETSDK_VERSION=7.0.101 --build-arg RUNTIME_IMAGE=mcr.microsoft.com/dotnet/aspnet:6.0-bullseye-slim --build-arg PUBLISH_FRAMEWORK=net6.0 --build-arg INSTALL_CMD="dpkg -i ./datadog-dotnet-apm*_amd64.deb" smoke-tests

 # start the test-agent (you may get an error on Windows, just ignore it)
+# make sure to stop the Datadog agent on your machine so port 8126 is free
 docker-compose run --rm start-test-agent

 # start the session